Naoki-Toda/RCC_detection/README.md

 # RCC_detection

-This is a fully automated RCC_detection program.
+This is a fully automated RCC detection algorithm.